What is Demand-Side Management?

 Demand-side management providers like EnerNOC work with commercial, institutional, and industrial businesses to identify ways for facilities to participate in demand-side management programs, including energy efficiency and demand response, without affecting business operations, comfort, or product quality.
 Dispatchable demand response measures are customized for each facility and can include turning off lighting, air conditioning, pumps, and other non-essential equipment.
 In some regions, facilities may participate in demand response programs or markets by switching to backup generation, thereby reducing demand on the grid.
 Depending on the type of program, demand response participants may be dispatched just once or twice a year for a few hours, or up to 100 hours per year.
 The more frequently dispatched programs typically offer higher payouts.

-You can learn more about our demand-side management or demand response programs for commercial, institutional, and industrial customers in the For Businesses and Australia sections of enernoc.com or for more information about demand-side management products for utilities, visit the For Utilities section.
+You can learn more about our demand-side management or demand response programs for commercial, institutional, and industrial customers in the For Businesses section of enernoc.com or for more information about demand-side management products for utilities, visit the For Utilities section.